istio/istio.io/content/en/docs/ambient/usage/troubleshoot-ztunnel/index.md

 If a service is only using the secure overlay provided by ztunnel, the Istio metrics reported will only be the L4 TCP metrics (namely `istio_tcp_sent_bytes_total`, `istio_tcp_received_bytes_total`, `istio_tcp_connections_opened_total`, `istio_tcp_connections_closed_total`).
 The full set of Istio and Envoy metrics will be reported if a waypoint proxy is used.

+### Diagnosing failed connections from metrics

+Because ztunnel is not based on Envoy, the `response_flags` label on those L4 TCP metrics uses [its own set of values](/docs/reference/config/metrics/#labels) rather than the Envoy response flags.
+When a connection fails, the flag records the reason, which is often the quickest way to tell an authorization denial apart from a transport failure without reading through logs.
+If you have [installed Prometheus](/docs/ops/integrations/prometheus/#installation), you can list the connections that closed with a failure flag using a query such as:

+{{< text syntax=plain >}}
+istio_tcp_connections_closed_total{response_flags!="-"}
+{{< /text >}}

+For example, a connection rejected by an `AuthorizationPolicy` is counted as `istio_tcp_connections_closed_total{response_flags="DENY"}`, while a failure to reach the destination is counted with `response_flags="CONNECT"`.
+Since these are L4 metrics, such a denial does not appear in any request-level metric unless the traffic also goes through a waypoint proxy.

 ## IPv6 `network is unreachable` warnings on IPv4-only clusters

 Services that have an [auto-allocated address](/docs/ops/configuration/traffic-management/dns-proxy/#address-auto-allocation)